Deep Learning for Time Series Anomaly Detection: A Survey: Time series Anomaly Detection Methods

-The EncDec-AD \citep{malhotra2016lstm} model detects anomalies even from unpredictable univariate time series, in contrast to many existing models for anomaly detection.
-In this approach, the multivariate time series is reduced to univariate by considering only the first principal component.
-It has been claimed that it can detect anomalies from time series with lengths up to 500, indicating that LSTM encoder-decoders learn a robust model of normal behaviour.
-In spite of this, it suffers from an error accumulation problem when it has to decode long sequences of data. \citep{kieu2019outlier} proposes two autoencoder ensemble frameworks based on sparsely-connected recurrent neural networks.
-In one framework, multiple autoencoders are trained independently, while another framework facilitates the simultaneous training of multiple autoencoders using a shared feature space.
-Both frameworks use the median of the reconstruction errors of multiple autoencoders to measure the likelihood of an outlier in a time series. \citet{audibert2020usad} propose Unsupervised Anomaly Detection for Multivariate Time Series (USAD) using autoencoders in which adversarially trained autoencoders are utilised to amplify reconstruction errors.
-The input for either training or testing is a sequence of observations with a temporal order for retaining this information.
-Furthermore, adversarial training coupled with its architecture, enables the system to distinguish anomalies while facilitating fast learning. \citet{goodge2020robustness} determine whether autoencoders are vulnerable to adversarial attacks in anomaly detection by examining the results of a variety of adversarial attacks.
-Approximate Projection Autoencoder (APAE) is proposed to improve the performance and robustness of the model under adversarial attacks.
-By using gradient descent on latent representations, this method produces more accurate reconstructions and increases robustness to adversarial threats.
-As part of this process, a feature-weighting normalisation step takes into account the natural variability in reconstruction errors between different features.
+EncDec-AD \citep{malhotra2016lstm} model detects anomalies from unpredictable UTS by using the first principal component of the MTS.
+It can handle time series up to 500 points long but faces issues with error accumulation for longer sequences. \citep{kieu2019outlier} proposes two AEs ensemble frameworks based on sparsely connected RNNs: one with independent AEs and another with multiple AEs trained simultaneously, sharing features and using median reconstruction errors to detect outliers. \citet{audibert2020usad} propose Unsupervised Anomaly Detection (USAD) using AEs in which adversarially trained AEs are utilised to amplify reconstruction errors in MTS, distinguishing anomalies and facilitating quick learning.
+The input to USAD for either training or testing is in a temporal order. \citet{goodge2020robustness} determine whether AEs are vulnerable to adversarial attacks in anomaly detection by analyzing the effects of various adversarial attacks.
+APAE (Approximate Projection Autoencoder) improves robustness against adversarial attacks by using gradient descent on latent representations and feature-weighting normalisation to account for variable reconstruction errors across features.